surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ## Filter algorithms

-  - There are 9 filter algorithms available (+ off) for each of the 2 filter units in the filterblock.
+  - There are 9 filter algorithms available (+ off) for each of the 2 filter units in the filter block.
 Each of the algorithms have different subtypes, which alter their sound.

   - Most of the filter-(sub)types have some non-linear elements in them